adrianhopebailie/web-monetization/explainer.md

   1. When the user visits a website that uses Web Monetization the website provides the browser (via a `meta` tag in the `head` section) with an address at which they wish to receive payments.
   2. The browser instructs the user's WM provider to start sending payments to the website, providing the website's receiving address and a random correlation id (generated for each page refresh or visit).
   3. The user's WM provider opens a payment stream with the website's WM receiver.
 The correlation id uniquely identifies the stream.
-  4. While the user has the page in focus the WM provider sends payments to the WM receiver.
+  4. While the user has the page in focus the WM provider sends payments to the WM receiver. *(What about people listening to monetised music in a background tab?)*
   5. For each payment sent, the WM provider notifies the browser.
   6. The browser, in turn, raises an event that informs the web page of the payment.
   7. The web page can connect to its own backend systems to verify that the payment was received (using the correlation id to correlate the incoming payments with the current page visit).